DennohKim/lisk-disperse/README.md

 # Disperse App for Lisk Tokens

-## LISK Hackathon by Mento Submission
+## LISK Hackathon 2024 x KibokoDAO

 Disperse app lets you distribute LISK tokens like LSK to multiple addresses using a single transaction on the LISK blockchain.